 Tests for CLL

-Some combination of the following tests will help your doctor to confirm a diagnosis of chronic lymphocytic leukaemia (CLL).
+Some combination of the following tests will help your doctor work out whether you have CLL.

 Learn more about:

-A sample of your blood will be sent to a laboratory for a full blood count, which measures the number, size and maturity of each type of blood cell.
-A specialist doctor called a pathologist will look at the blood sample under a microscope to check for leukaemia cells and help decide what type of leukaemia is present.
+A sample of your blood will be sent to a laboratory for a full blood count.
+This measures the number, size and maturity of each type of blood cell.
+A specialist doctor called a pathologist will study the blood sample under a microscope to look for leukaemia cells and work out what type of leukaemia is present.

-A machine called a flow cytometer may be used to look for certain markers on the surface of the leukaemia cells.
-This is known as immunophenotyping.
-Finding certain markers (e.g. CD19, CD5, CD20, CD23, Kappa, Lambda) in your blood can confirm the diagnosis of CLL and help guide the choice of treatment.
+Your blood sample will also be checked for certain markers that are on the surface of the leukaemia cells.
+This test is known as immunophenotyping.
+It is done with a machine called a flow cytometer.
+Finding certain markers (e.g. CD5, CD19, CD20, CD23, Kappa, Lambda) in your blood can help confirm the diagnosis of CLL.

 Bone marrow biopsy

-Some people have a bone marrow biopsy to check for leukaemia cells and to work out the type of leukaemia.
+Some people have a bone marrow biopsy to check for leukaemia cells in the bone marrow and to work out the type of leukaemia.

 Each cell in the body contains chromosomes, which are threadlike structures that hold sets of instructions known as genes.
 Every kind of cancer, including blood cancer, changes the genes of the affected cells.
 These gene faults are not the same thing as genes passed through families.
 The fault is only in the leukaemia cells, not in the normal cells.

-By identifying any changed or damaged chromosomes, genetic tests can help the medical team make a diagnosis and plan the most effective treatment.
-These tests also give some information about how the CLL may behave in the long term (see Prognosis).
+Genetic test results can help the medical team make a diagnosis and plan what treatments will work better than others.
+These tests also give some information about how CLL may progress (see Prognosis).

-Some people with CLL may need a CT (computerised tomography) scan.
-This test uses x-rays to create a detailed, cross-sectional picture of the body.
-It can detect if your lymph nodes are affected and if your spleen is enlarged.
+This imaging test uses x-rays to create a detailed, cross-sectional picture of the body.
+Only some people with CLL will need a CT (computerised tomography) scan.
+It can show if your lymph nodes are affected and if your spleen is enlarged.